Crispy baked zucchini fries: With a crunchy parmesan crust, these baked zucchini fries are healthy snack alternative to calorie-laden appetizers.

 This year, our three seedling plants grew fabulously, flowered like it was there job (it was), and so far we’ve only gotten two zucchini (two more will be ready this week though).

-And to be able to eat what we grew and picked from our own yard made for such a satisfying dinner – all of the dread of a low yield just melts away.
+And to be able to eat what we grew and picked from our own yard made for such a satisfying dinner, all of the dread of a low yield just melts away.

 Crispy Baked Zucchini Fries

-- 2 eggs
+2 large eggs

 2 cups panko breadcrumbs

 ½ tsp Kosher salt

-- 1/4 tsp black pepper
+¼ tsp black pepper

 ½ tsp garlic powder

-- 1/4 tsp cayenne pepper
+¼ tsp cayenne pepper

-- 1/4 cup whole wheat flour
+¼ cup whole wheat flour

-- 1 lb zucchini, cut into 4-5-inch long sticks, about 1/2-inch wide
+1 lb zucchini, cut into 4-5-inch long sticks, about ½-inch wide

 Whisk the eggs together until bubbly in a shallow pie dish or bowl.
 In another shallow pie dish or bowl (glass baking dishes work great too), stir the breadcrumbs, salt, pepper, garlic powder, and cayenne pepper together until well-blended.
 Set both dishes aside.

-- Place the flour in a large zipper bag (gallon-size works best) and toss in all of the zucchini sticks.
+Place the flour in a large zipper bag (gallon-size works best) and toss in all of the zucchini sticks.
 Seal the bag well and shake up the zucchini until all of the sticks are coated with flour.

 Taking a few sticks at a time, roll them around in the beaten egg then coat them in the breadcrumbs, lightly patting the breadcrumbs onto the zucchini if needed.
 Try to not to handle the zucchini too much at this point or the breading with fall off.
 Carefully transfer the sticks to the baking sheet, spacing them about 1/2-inch apart.
 You’ll be able to fit the entire pound of zucchini on a 12×18-inch baking sheet, so push them close together if needed.
 Repeat with remaining zucchini sticks.